Memory Tagging: A Memory Efficient Design: Additional related work

 In-FAT pointers~\cite{infat-asplos21} provide both inter and intra-object spatial safety using per pointer metadata, but cannot protect against temporal attacks.
 FRAMER~\cite{framer-acsac19} uses 16-bit pointer tags to lookup object metadata stored near each object, but has large performance overheads due to its software-based implementation.
 Low-FAT pointers~\cite{lowfat-ptr, lowfat-ptrs-stack} use binned allocators and store the size of the object within the pointer to provide spatial safety, but they have large memory overheads with no temporal safety.
 CUP~\cite{cup-asia-ccs-18} is another approach that uses the entire pointer to store tags to index into a metadata table storing base and bounds.
 However, this only provides partial temporal safety and also has a large performance overhead, since the pointer first needs to be translated into an actual address before it can be de-referenced.

 AOS~\cite{aos-micro-20} stores a pointer authentication code (based on PAC~\cite{arm-pac-whitepaper}) in the pointer's top bits, and uses it to index into a hash table storing object bounds.
 It provides partial temporal safety and does not apply if external (unmodified) modules modify a pointer.
+PACSan~\cite{pacsan-arxiv} uses a similar idea, it generates a pseudo-random birthmark when an object is allocated (similar to MTE tags) and uses a PAC code to index into a hash table that stores the birthmark and object bounds.
+But it is susceptible to use-after-realloc (UAR) because the birthmark is not fully random.
+It also does not support tag caching, pre-fetching, and page swapping.

 There is considerable work on memory tagging. \href{https://clang.llvm.org/docs/HardwareAssistedAddressSanitizerDesign.html}{HWAsan} is a compiler-based tool, that uses 8-bit tags for every 16 bytes of memory.
 But since it adds extra instructions to check tags before every memory access, it has a $2\times$ performance overhead.
 The Generic and Software-Tag modes of \href{https://www.kernel.org/doc/html/latest/dev-tools/kasan.html}{KASAN} also use compile-time instrumentation to enforce memory safety using shadow memory, quarantine, and memory tagging.
 UAFSan~\cite{uafsan-issta21} generates a tag at each allocation/de-allocation and stores the tag as metadata for each object and pointer.
 It has considerable memory and performance overhead, and only handles temporal safety.
 All these compiler-instrumentation based tools require re-compilation of source code.